 |

-arguments of our client at trial that our client had not caused damages but
+supported the arguments of our client at trial that our client had not caused

-had suffered them.
-Our client prevailed on all counts in the trial, and the
+damages but had suffered them.
+Our client prevailed on all counts in the

 |